What is the Chikungunya virus (CHIKV)?

 If you have CHIKV infection, you should avoid mosquito bites during the first week of illness to help prevent further spread of the virus.
 When outdoors in mosquito-infested areas avoid mosquito bites by dressing properly and/or using insect repellents; wear long pants, shoes, socks and long sleeves, and apply insect repellents to exposed areas of skin.
 Home doors and windows should be screened to prevent entry of mosquitoes.
 Asian tiger mosquitoes lay eggs exclusively in containers of water that are outdoors around the home.
 Elimination of larval habitats around your home and on neighboring properties is the most effective way to reduce the number of Asian tiger mosquitoes around a home.
-Remove or routinely dump water-containing items such as buckets or bird baths.
+Remove or routinely dump water-containing items such as buckets, bird baths, canoes, bowls, etc..

 How can I learn more about CHIKV Infections?